ThreeSixtyGiving/getdata/index.md

                   storage system",
      "license":"A link to the license information for this dataset.
                   Should be a valid URL",
+     "license_name":"A human readable title of the license given in the license field",
      "publisher": {
         "name":"Name of the organisation publishing this dataset", "website":"Should be a valid URL to a website of that publisher",